getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

-let cloudid = null; // Object | Cloudi of the project let id = "id_example"; // String | id of the comment to be deleted let issueIdOrKey = "issueIdOrKey_example"; // String | a string containing the issue id or key the comment belongs to apiInstance.cloudidRestApi3IssueIssueIdOrKeyCommentIdDelete(cloudid, id, issueIdOrKey, (error, data, response) => {
+let cloudid = null; // Object | Cloudi of the project let id = "id_example"; // String | id of the comment to be deleted let issueIdOrKey = "issueIdOrKey_example"; // String | a string containing the issue id or key the comment belongs to apiInstance.issueIssueIdOrKeyCommentIdDelete(cloudid, id, issueIdOrKey, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {